PULdischo/ficherito/docs/getting-started/quickstart.md

 # Quick Start

-Get up and running with Flatfish in 10 minutes!
-This guide assumes you've already [installed Flatfish](installation.md).
+Get up and running with Ficherito in 10 minutes!
+This guide assumes you've already [installed Ficherito](installation.md).

 ---